Catalina Grand Prix 1958

 The remaining 4 YD machines were prepared back in Japan at the Yamaha factory during early 1958, being shipped from Japan on 23rd March, arriving at the US on April 8th.

 Above.
 Factory shot of the Prototype Catalina Spec YD Racer, wearing Ito's number #33 developed for the USA during late '57 early '58, identified by footpegs welded directly onto top of bottom frame rail.
-This machine (according to Yamaha) was the Asama race winning YD-A, subsequently identified to be YD-A, frame # 21.
+Yamaha state that this machine was the Asama race winning YD-A and subsequently identified as YD-A, frame # YD21.
 The following 4 Catalina machines were factory equipped and can be identified by the footpeg mountings, having 2 large "spools" mounted below and 1 above the lower frame tube on which the footpegs themselves were bolted.

 Below.
 The Catalina Prototype at rest outside Sonny Angel's garage shortly after the Catalina GP.
 The high pipes have been replaced with the original Asama spec low pipes and scorch marks are evident on the front frame down tubes where the header pipes have burnt the original grey paint.
-The simple foot pegs are clear to see.
+The simple foot pegs are clear to see, and there are no signs of mounting spools on the bottom of teh frame tube.
 This bike appears to be #10 in the Catalina GP as ridden by Jerry Close.

 Below : The Factory 1958 Catalina Spec YD Yamaha.